 We can all speak.
 We speak everyday to our colleagues, our teams, our partners and our friends.
 It feels natural and words come easy.

-But, it’s very different when we have to speak in front of a group.
-We feel stress and it shows.
+But, all of a sudden it’s very different when we have to speak in front of a group.
+We feel stress and it shows when we go on stage.

 1. No relaxed breathing